rust-lang/rust/src/doc/rustc-dev-guide/src/solve/significant-changes.md

 The behavior of the old solver is incomplete and relies on eager normalization which replaces ambiguous aliases with inference variables.
-As this is not not possible for aliases containing bound variables, the old implementation does nto handle aliases inside of binders correctly, e.g. [#102048].
+As this is not not possible for aliases containing bound variables, the old implementation does not handle aliases inside of binders correctly, e.g. [#102048].
 See the chapter on [normalization] for more details.

 [#102048]: https://github.com/rust-lang/rust/issues/102048